lagoproject/DMP/rights/lagoCommonRightsTechAnnex.1.1.md

 - TOC
 {:toc}

-### How should this be referenced for linked-data?
+### How should this document be referenced for linked-data?

 To preserve the provenance of the linked metadata through time, the GitHub raw link of a certain tag release (``Major.Minor.Patch``) of this document must be used: